UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 #### During the Quiz

   - You have 45 minutes to answer all questions.
 An embedded countdown timer will show the remaining time, and the quiz will auto-submit when the timer runs out.
-  - If you finish early, wait quietly.
-The TA or lab instructor will specify when the quiz period is over.
-  - After the exam ends, **close the browser** and hand in any scrap papers as you exit the room.
-  - If another quiz session follows yours, leave the building quietly to avoid disturbances.
+  - After you submit your exams, **close the browser**, hand in any scrap papers as you exit the room, then leave the building quietly to avoid disturbances.

 ### Closed-book Policy

-Unless otherwise specified, **quizzes will be closed-book** except for the digital double-sided A4 cheatsheet.
+Unless otherwise specified, **quizzes will be closed-book** except for the digital 2-page A4 cheatsheet.
 This means that during the quiz, students are expected to:

   - **Not** use the internet to solve quiz questions.
-  - **Not** bring any materials that would assist in completing the quiz (aside from the digital cheatsheet).
+  - **Not** bring any materials that would assist in completing the quiz.
-  - **Not** open any other files or webpages apart from the PrairieLearn quiz.
+  - **Not** open any other files or webpages apart from the PrairieLearn quiz and the digital cheatsheet.
-  - **Not** leave the quiz room early or re-enter after leaving (except for necessary reasons like using the washroom).
+  - **Not** re-enter after leaving the quiz room (except for necessary reasons like using the washroom).

 ### No Collaboration

 You may **not** communicate with other students or anyone else through any medium during the quiz.
 Communication with classmates is prohibited until all students have finished the quiz.
-There will be multiple quiz sessions, so please avoid discussing the quiz on Slack or elsewhere until at least 30 minutes after the end of the final quiz session.
+There will be multiple quiz sessions, so please avoid discussing the quiz on Slack or elsewhere until the end of the final quiz session.

 ### Things to Bring/Remember

 - **Student card**: Required for check-in and accessing the ICCS building after hours (after 5 pm).
-- **Digital Cheatsheet**: Upload your digital double-sided A4 cheatsheet to PrairieLearn before the quiz.
+- **Digital Cheatsheet**: Upload your digital 2-page A4 cheatsheet to PrairieLearn before the quiz.
 - **CWL password**: Memorize your password for logging into PrairieLearn.

 ### Special Circumstances

-1. **I finished the quiz early:**
+- **I finished the quiz early:**

-  - Wait quietly at your seat until the quiz period ends.
+  - Feel free to leave the quiz room.

-2. **I need to use the washroom:**
+- **I need to use the washroom:**

   - Raise your hand and notify the invigilator.
 Leave only if permitted.
 We recommend using the washroom before the quiz starts.